Rick Rosenthal

 Richard L. Rosenthal Jr. (born June 15, 1949) is an American film instructor and director, known for directing Halloween II, Bad Boys, and Halloween: Resurrection.

 Early life

 Rosenthal was born in New York City, the son of Hinda (née Gould) and entrepreneur Richard L. Rosenthal Sr.

 Career

 Rosenthal started his career by directing Halloween II and returned to the series 21 years later, helming Halloween: Resurrection.
-In between he has directed films such as American Dreamer (1984), Russkies (1987), Distant Thunder (1988) and Just a Little Harmless Sex (1998).
-He also directed dozens of episodic television shows, and was co-executive producer of the landmark Warner Bros.
+In between, he directed films such as American Dreamer (1984), Russkies (1987), Distant Thunder (1988), and Just a Little Harmless Sex (1998).
+He also directed dozens of episodic television shows and was co-executive producer of the landmark Warner Bros.
 TV series Life Goes On for ABC from 1989-1991, where he guest starred in two episodes as "Uncle Richard".

 Rosenthal, along with his wife Nancy Stephens, executive produced the film Invisible Beauty about model and activist Bethann Hardison, which premiered at the 2023 Sundance Film Festival.